zhengirrr/Final-Exam-GameDev-3D-project-Roll-a-Ball-/README.md

 ## Project Description
 This is a 3D collectible platformer game created in Unity.
-The player can collect objects around the map while avoiding falling off the platform.
+The player can collect objects around the map while avoiding falling off the platform and running from the enemy.

 ---

 ## Custom Features
-- Timer system
+- We added Timer system to keep track of time.
-- HP/Lives system
+- Also added HP/Lives system and if the player will collide the player

 ---